Sub-Doppler laser cooling and magnetic trapping of natural-abundance fermionic potassium

-We proceed with optimization of single- and two-photon detuning [see figures~\ref{fig:GMCD2}c) and~\ref{fig:GMCD2}d)] and the cooling time.
-We have found that during a 10 ms cooling stage during which we simultaneously ramp down the cooling (repumping) beam intensity from 8.7$I_\mathrm{s}$ to 2.9$I_\mathrm{s}$ (2.2$I_\mathrm{s}$ to 0.8$I_\mathrm{s}$) we are able to decrease the temperature to 10~\textmu K, on par with temperatures reported by other groups~\cite{fernandes2012sub,sievers2015simultaneous} while losing less than 20\% of atoms.
-With nearly $3\times 10^5$ atoms in a mixture of states we obtain free--space phase space density $\rho = 3.5\times 10^{-5}$.
+We proceed with optimization of single- and two-photon detuning (see figures~\ref{fig:GMCD2}(c) and(d)) and the cooling time.
+We have found that during the 10~ms cooling stage when we simultaneously ramp down the cooling (repumping) beam intensity from 8.7$I_\mathrm{s}$ to 2.9$I_\mathrm{s}$ (2.2$I_\mathrm{s}$ to 0.8$I_\mathrm{s}$) we are able to decrease the temperature to (10$\pm$2)~\textmu K, on par with temperatures reported by other groups~\cite{19,20} while losing less than 20\% of atoms.
+With nearly $3\times 10^5$ atoms in a mixture of states we obtain a free-space phase-space density $\rho = 3.5\times 10^{-5}$.
 For the determination of the final temperature we have used a time-of-flight method using both fluorescence and absorption images (examples of both types of images taken at different expansion times are shown in figure~\ref{fig:abs_fluo}).
-Both methods have shown a very good agreement, giving essentially the same temperature of 10~\textmu K. Here, the shortest expansion time after release from gray molasses is 4.3~ms, limited by the 14~ms repetition time of mechanical shutters S1 and S2 (see figure~\ref{fig:laser_system_simplified_K}), whereas the longest expansion is 9~ms, limited by our ability to reliably image diluted samples.
+Both methods have shown very good agreement, giving essentially the same temperature of (10$\pm$2)~\textmu K. Here, the shortest expansion time after release from gray molasses is 4.3~ms, limited by the 14~ms repetition time of mechanical shutters S1 and S2 (see figure~\ref{fig:laser_system_simplified_K}), whereas the longest expansion is 9~ms, limited by our ability to reliably image diluted samples.